rayhanrashed/rayhanrashed.github.io/index.md

 riders (passengers), and thus the role of the owners of the cars, if they are different from the drivers, remain understudied.
 However, in many countries in the Global South, the car owners are often different from the car drivers, and the tensions between them often shape the experience with these ridesharing apps in those countries.
-In this paper, currently under review, we dig deeper into this issue based on our interview-based study in Dhaka, Bangladesh.
+In this paper we dig deeper into this issue based on our interview-based study in Dhaka, Bangladesh.
 We identify the contract models that facilitate the partnership between prospective Uber drivers without a car and car owners seeking to rent their cars for Uber, describe the tensions between these two parties, provide a nuanced cultural portrayal of their negotiation mechanisms, and highlight the reasons for which the driver or the owner leaves Uber.
 Our analysis reveals **how the local adoption of technology based sharing economy amplifies existing inequalities and disrupts the prevailing social dynamics.** `Paper:`**[CSCW 2021][uber]**